amoslanka/notify/ROADMAP.md

 **Deactivations**.
 One notification can deactivate another notification when the former is received or delivered.
 Most useful in visible notification lists.

 **Send notifications to anything**.
 Set a notification receiver as anything, including non ActiveRecord objects.
 For example, if I wanted to send a notification out on a pubsub channel I would set the channel name as the receiver.

+**Define translators quicker**.
+Perhaps change translators to use a different approach, but likely just add a helper method that creates the class in memory for you.
+Something like `Notify.define_translator :foo do #...`

 ---